kraken-gz/truly_lightweight_youtube_music/set_up.md

-HERE , VLC and audio controller consumes only 9.2% CPU indeed, this is lightweight and efficient, and you also have playback controls in VLC to skip to where you want (no need to resort to terminal unnecesary)
+HERE , VLC and audio controller consumes only 9.2% CPU indeed, this is lightweight and efficient, and you also have playback controls in VLC to skip to where you want (no need to resort to terminal unnecesary) put it on another desktop workplace , and forget about having interrupted music

 ![alt text](https://github.com/kraken-gz/vigilant-octo-memory/blob/main/good_to_go.png?raw=true)